Controls

 status | str | Action taken: "forward", "flag", "block", or "error" |

-score | float | None | Confidence score from ML-based controls (0-1) |
+score | float | None | Confidence score (scale is control-specific, e.g., 0-1 for ML classifiers, 0-3 for grading rubrics) |

 result_hash | str | None | Hash of the control result |